About Tools FAQ Blog Contact

 The request does two important things:

-1. It tells Google that the owner of the site is aware of the problem and has already taken action to remove malicious content.
-This shifts the odds in your favor when they make decisions after ambiguous results of scans.
+1. It tells Google that the owner of the site is aware of the problem and has already taken action to remove the malicious content.
+This shifts the odds in your favor when they make decisions following ambiguous scan results.

 2. It puts the site on a priority list (it should be scanned within 24 hours)

 To be able to request the review, you should add your site to Google Webmaster Tools and verify ownership of the site.
-Make sure to add the www and non-www versions of the site (you'll need to request the review at the level where your site is blocked).
+Make sure to add both the www and non-www versions of the site.
+You'll need to request the review at the level where your site is blocked.

 What if you don't see the "This site may be distributing malware" warning?

-• You may need to wait for a couple of hours before Webmaster Tools pick up the new status of the site.
+• You may need to wait for a couple of hours before Webmaster Tools picks up the new status of the site.

 • If you don't see the warning in the Dashboard for example.com, try to check the Dashboard for www.example.com.